 Related resources

-- Next.js and headless WordPress services
+- WordPress migration services

 - React vs WordPress: full comparison